 We know there's a lot of information about the COVID-19 pandemic and it can be pretty overwhelming.
-Rocket Doctor aims to do our part to handle your concerns by addressing your questions.
+Rocket Doctor and our Coronavirus Hotline aims to do our part to handle your concerns by addressing your questions.
 We are offering free answers from healthcare professionals to help inform the public.

 Don't Stay In The Dark

 *Our answers to your questions are general and do NOT deal with any medical condition you have.
 The purpose of this site is to provide up availably correct information related to COVID 19.
 It does not, in any way, provide medical advice specific to any person.
 In other words, by answering your questions, we are not providing individual medical advice.
 If you have personal medical concerns, it is important that you seek medical assistance in your community.
 Please read our terms and conditions for more.

 All of your questions are answered by medical and / or public health professionals (epidemiologists or health economists) with an MPH and/or MD degree.
 All of our answers include at least 2 trusted sources.

 Each answer is reviewed by 2 of our team members according to their specialty and the nature of your question.
 Finally, before being published each answer is reviewed and edited by a practicing Board Certified MD / MPH and/or a clinical PharmD MPH.

 Please note that this is not a doctor/patient relationship and you will not receive a diagnosis.
 Your questions will be answered as it would apply to the general public.

 The Rocket Doctor team always first tries to find studies that are published in peer-reviewed journals.
 New research is being published daily, but there are still many unanswered questions about coronavirus.